FionaJ1956/my-hello-world-for-github/README.md

 # my-hello-world-for-github
-#initial program traditionally writting by students of any development language
+#initial program traditionally written by students of any development language
-#I am studying python 3
+#i am studying python 3